63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

 Refer to the README in the app starter GitHub repository above for an overview of the code.

+## Prerequisite

+An understanding of concepts outlined in previous tutorials is required.

+If you have not read through the [introductory README](../../README.md), or have not completed the [previous tutorials](../../README.md#tutorials), please do so before proceeding.
+Each tutorial builds on concepts from the previous and is not something to just "jump into."

 ## Objective

 By the end of this tutorial you will be able to create a repository and seed it with a starter app, configure and deploy a pipeline for both a test and production deployment, understand the manual deployment process for pipeline stacks from the cli, and utilize automated deployments for application stacks.